Meyer Memorial Trust accelerates racial, social and economic justice for the collective well-being of Oregon’s lands and peoples.

 Past, Present and Future

 The man behind the Meyer Memorial Trust, Fred G. Meyer, was a man ahead of his time.
-The values that guided him — to innovate, take risks, embrace diversity, adapt to changing circumstances, contribute to economic development and parity, and develop the power of the mind — continue to create and inform the culture of the foundation he established, influencing what we do and how we do it.
+The values that guided him — to innovate, take risks, embrace diversity, adapt to changing circumstances, develop the power of the mind and contribute to economic development and parity — continue to create and inform the culture of the foundation he established, influencing what we do and how we do it.

 Today, we see our role as working to dismantle barriers to equity in education, housing and the environment and to improve community conditions so that all Oregonians can reach their full potential.